davidxia3/sports_probabilistic_predictions/src/preprocessing/README.md

 This Python script cleans and processes the raw data for each league.
 For each league, the final data is saved to `processed_data/{league}.csv`.
 Each league's data is first cleaned to remove games that do not meet our requirements.
 Our requirements are below.
 - Regular season: The game must be played during the regular season.
 This is to ensure all team's play the same number of games and at a consistent competitive level.
 - Non-neutral: We intend to investigate the effects of home field/court advantage in our analysis, so we restrict our dataset to games where there is a home team and an away team.
-- No ties: The game must end with a winner (e.g. no ties).
+- No ties: The game must end with a winner (no ties).
 - No unrecognized teams: The game must be between two teams within the league.
 This is to exclude exhibition games, friendly games, all-star games, etc. that may not be held at a competitive level.
 - Valid moneyline data: The game must have a moneylin score for the home team and a moneyline score for the away team.
 The moneyline scores are the primary probabilistic prediction method investigated in our analysis, so all games must have valid and non-missing moneyline data.